Symbols for toric Eisenstein cocycles and arithmetic applications: Preliminaries

 To any $\Delta$-extension, there corresponds an explicit cocycle:

 \begin{thm} For any $(n-1)$-tuple of matrices $\underline{\gamma}=(\gamma_1,\ldots, \gamma_{n-1})$, write $c_i(\underline{\gamma})$ for

 for $i\ge 0$, where $e_1=(1,0,\ldots, 0)$; this is equivalently the first column of the product matrix written above.
-Now fix any $\Delta$-extension $E$; for such an extension, we define a $(n-1)$-cochain $\theta_{com}(n)^E$ by
+Now fix any $\Delta$-extension $E$; for such an extension, we define a $(n-1)$-cochain $\theta_E^{S^{n-1}}(n)$ by

 (In particular, this is the zero class if the simplex in question is degenerate.)
-Then the cocycle $\theta_{com}(n)^E(n)$ is a representative for $\Theta_{com}(n)$. \end{thm} \begin{proof} This follows immediately from the properties of a $\Delta$-extension and the lifting process of \ref{lem:groupcohom}: we lift $1\in \mathbb{Z}$ to $e_1$, whose group coboundary is the $1$-cochain $\gamma \mapsto (\gamma-1)e_1$ which lifts to
+Then $\theta^{S^{n-1}}_E(n)$ is a cocycle representative for $\Theta^{S^{n-1}}(n)$. \end{thm} \begin{proof} This follows immediately from the properties of a $\Delta$-extension and the lifting process of \ref{lem:groupcohom}: we lift $1\in \mathbb{Z}$ to $e_1$, whose group coboundary is the $1$-cochain $\gamma \mapsto (\gamma-1)e_1$ which lifts to

 The group coboundary of this lifts to the $2$-cochain

 and so on. \end{proof}